- Receiving an Amazon OTP Text Out of the Blue

 - Follow the steps to set up your 2SV.

 You’ll have the option to either send the 2SV/OTP to your phone or to generate the codes from an authenticator app (e.g., Google Authenticator).
+We recommend using an authenticator app instead of text messages for all 2SV so that hackers can't use the SIM Swapping hack to gain access to your protected accounts.

-We recommend keeping your 2SV enabled to protect your Amazon account from scammers and hackers.
+You should keep 2SV enabled to protect your Amazon account from scammers and hackers.

 Links From Amazon Requesting Account Access